 Well recent calculations have shown that this time has come.

 Enter the condo.
 The much maligned little sibling of the revenue property.
 Specifically in the Downtown market, the condo has increased in value between 1% and 3% over the past 10 years.
 Not an amazing return on investment I hear you say, but the market has changed in Downtown Montreal.
-With two consecutive 20% increases in annual sales, 2018 is the first in many years to begin as a balanced market (2016 and 2017 were still buyers markets), which means that price increases are likely to be stronger over the next few years.
+With two consecutive 20% increases in annual sales, 2018 is the first in many years to begin as a balanced market (2016 and 2017 were still buyers markets).
+This situation persisted through the pandemic until mid-2022 when the market began to stall following significant interest rate hikes.

 More interesting though is our recent income comparaison between the plexes and Downtown Condos.
 There are good ones and bad ones in both fields, but the rapid increase in prices for the 'plexes' has eroded their CAP rates because rental income couldn't keep up (it being held back by the Regie du Logement).